MA Landscape Architecture

 Introducing MA Landscape Architecture

-Landscape architecture is a creative discipline that focuses on intervention in the landscape through imaginative design, strategic thinking and scientific precision.
+Landscape architecture is a creative discipline that focuses on intervention in the landscape through:

 It analyses, represents, reclaims, reinvents and constructs landscapes as places with meaning.
-It is positioned at the interface between art and design, and the physical, natural and social sciences.
+It is positioned at the interface between:

 Three strands of learning